Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Summary :
 - Scores of minigames are stored in address range 0x010C5-0x010CC and repeated at range 0x0119E-0x011A5 ;
 - Image counters are stored in range address range 0x010BB-0x010C4 and repeated at range 0x01194-0x0119D ;
+- Scores and image counters are store in octal form by batch of two digits, most significant batch of two digits first ;
 - Scores and image counters increment a checksum at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
 - The vector state seems to have its own independant checksum bytes at adresses 0x011D5-0x11D6, repeated at 0x011FA-0x011FB.
 - I suppose all of this was implemented as some Game Genie counter measure.